kokizzu/fanin/README.md

 # FanIn

 A library similar to [ch-timed-buffer](//github.com/kokizzu/ch-timed-buffer), used to wait synchronization of multiple goroutines.
+The difference is that this one is database agnostics (callback-based) and no double buffering (so slow flush function might have effect).

 So something like this:

 ```
+# enqueue things to write
 goroutine1 -> writer
 goroutine2 -> writer
 goroutine3 -> writer

-writer done flushing all 3
+# writer done flushing all 3

+# notify back the callers
 writer -> goroutine1
 writer -> goroutine2
 writer -> goroutine3